photoprism/photoprism-docs/docs/getting-started/faq.md

 ### Is it possible to set a default role for new OpenID Connect users?

-For security reasons, our [Personal Editions](https://www.photoprism.app/editions#compare) currently default to the [Guest](../user-guide/users/roles.md#guest) role, which admins can then upgrade after checking the eligibility of newly registered accounts.
+For security reasons, our [Personal Editions](https://www.photoprism.app/editions#compare) currently default to the [Guest](../user-guide/users/roles.md#guest) role, which admins can then upgrade after checking the eligibility of newly registered[^1] accounts.

 [Learn more ›](advanced/openid-connect.md#frequently-asked-questions)

 ### Can I configure a custom claim as the preferred OIDC username?

-You can choose between `preferred_username`, `name`, `nickname` and `email`, where `preferred_username` is the default.
+You can choose between `preferred_username`, `name`, `nickname` and verified[^2] `email`, where `preferred_username` is the default.
 The other claims are used as fallback if no value is returned for the [configured claim](advanced/openid-connect.md#config-options).

-Please note that it is currently not possible to use [other standard](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) or non-standard claims, as these may not be suitable for generating a username and no logic is implemented for doing so.
+Please note that it is currently not possible to use [other standard](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims) or non-standard claims, as these may not be suitable for [generating a username](advanced/openid-connect.md#preferred-username) and no logic is implemented for doing so.

 [Learn more ›](advanced/openid-connect.md#frequently-asked-questions)